WordPress is an open source content management system (CMS) that has been available since 2003.

-Thanks to WordPress’s ease of use, open-source (free!) nature, and incredible versatility, the platform has catapulted itself to almost immeasurable levels of popularity.
+Thanks to WordPress’s ease to use, open source (free!) nature and incredible versatility, the platform has catapulted itself to almost immeasurable levels of popularity.

 One of WordPress’s most innovative features is its “Plugins” setup.
-WordPress developers & users have access to over 50,000 free plugins that add all sorts of functionality and features to their websites.
+WordPress developers and users have access to over 50,000 free plugins that add all sorts of functionality and features to their websites.

 Because of this, nearly every WordPress site is completely unique and website builders have an amazing level of freedom to craft exactly what they need.